First Time In Ho Chi Minh City? You Need Our 1-2 Day Saigon Itinerary

 Avatar photo

 You don’t have much time.
 Yet, there’s so much to do and see.
-How can you make the most of your one to two days in this city?
+How can you make the most of your one to two days in this vivid city?

-Let me show you what you could do in Ho Chi Minh City over two days.
-I’ll be realistic in my virtual itinerary here.
+Let VietnamIsAwesome show you the best things to do in Ho Chi Minh City in 2 days.
+We’ll be realistic in our virtual itinerary here.
 You’ll need two full days, morning until evening.
 This itinerary stretches from around 06.30 on Day 1 to around 23.00 on Day 2.

 You’ll be able to do almost everything within the two days that are a must-try in Ho Chi Minh City.
 The time is tight, and you may have to choose between places.
-You’ll definitely see a fair amount of what is on offer in Ho Chi Minh City.
+You’ll see a fair amount of what is on offer in Ho Chi Minh City.

 You’ll be tired, yet euphoric.
 You feel energized yet a bit exhausted.
 You’ll want to come back for more.
 Ho Chi Minh City is one of the most vibrant and energetic cities in Southeast Asia.